asahi417/lm-question-generation/README.md

 </p>

 All the functionalities support question generation as well.
-Our QG model assumes user to specify an answer in addition to a context, and the QG model will generate a question that is answerable by the answer given the context (see Figure 2).
+Our QG model assumes user to specify an answer in addition to a context, and the QG model will generate a question that is answerable by the answer given the context (see Figure 2 for a comparison of QAG and QG).
 To know more about QG, please check [our EMNLP 2022 paper](https://aclanthology.org/2022.emnlp-main.42/) that describes the QG models more in detail.